Chiral interactions, chiral states and "chiral neutrino oscillations": Introduction

 These probabilities have oscillatory dependence on time with the period $\pi/E_\nu$ and the depth ${m_\nu^2}/{E_\nu^2}$.

+In \cite{Nishi:2005dc} and \cite{Bernardini:2010zba} apart from the first quantization approach which leads to the chiral oscillations (\ref{eq:probLL}) also the second quantization approach with virtual neutrino was considered.
+The contributions of neutrinos and antineutrinos as well as both signs of energy emerge.
+According to \cite{Nishi:2005dc} elimination of neutrino or antineutrino and interference term between positive and negative energy components require certain "subsidiary" condition.
+Consequently, the chiral oscillations are absent, but it can be some zero distance transition of the left to right components.
 The QFT consideration was also provided in \cite{Bernardini:2010zba}, \cite{Bittencourt:2024yxi} - \cite{Morozumi:2025gmw} with essentially the same results as in the first quantization approach.
 Various applications, in particular, for the relic neutrinos were explored \cite{Bittencourt:2020xen,Ge:2020aen}.
 The chiral oscillations in matter and in the magnetic fields were considered \cite{Li:2023iys} with conclusion that both the period and the depth of oscillations are modified by the matter potential.

 In this paper we demonstrate that in vacuum the chiral oscillations (periodic transformations between the left-handed and right-handed states) do not occur.
 The key point is that the state produced in the weak (V-A) interactions is not the chiral state defined in (\ref{eq:chir}).
 In fact, the state should be computed and not taken from the Hamiltonian.
-We will distinguish the {\it chiral states} defined in (\ref{eq:chir}) and (\ref{eq:chirr}) from the {\it states produced in the chiral interactions}.
+Therefore we will distinguish the {\it chiral states} defined in (\ref{eq:chir}) and (\ref{eq:chirr}) from the {\it states produced in the chiral interactions}.

 The produced state is shown do not develop phase difference which changes during propagation.
 The state produced in the chiral interactions can oscillate in matter or in the magnetic fields.
 However, properties of these oscillations differ from those described in \cite{Li:2023iys}.
 We explore various aspects of propagation of neutrino states produced in the chiral interactions.
 A formalism of oscillations (of any type) is elaborated in terms of the amplitudes of production and detection of neutrinos.